jessepav/lacygoill-wiki-backup/man/man.md

 spaces produce (approximately) two output spaces.

 ##
-## The source code of my manpage is too dense.
+## My groff document is too dense.
 How should I add an empty line to make it more readable?

 Use an undefined request (lone dot).